 7. Create content for your core website pages

-Now you know how to plan a website and you have everything you need to build it.
-You just need one final thing — your copy content.
+Now you have a plan for your website and almost everything you need to build it.
+You just need one final thing — your copy.

 For a standard website, you should have content prepped for five key pages: the home, about, product/service, testimonial/review and contact pages.
 If you plan to have a blog on your site, you should also have at least one blog post ready to go.